-You will need your UK driving licence to drive in an EU or EEA country.
+You will need your UK driving licence to drive in the EU, Switzerland, Norway, Iceland and Liechtenstein.

-Find out which IDPs you might need to drive in an EU or EEA country.
+Find out which IDPs you might need to drive in the EU, Switzerland, Norway, Iceland and Liechtenstein.

 Insurance for your vehicle, caravan or trailer

 You will need to carry a motor insurance green card when driving in the EU and EEA.

 Contact your vehicle insurance provider 1 month before you travel to get green cards for your vehicle, caravan or trailer.

 You’ll need multiple green cards if: